This is a complete list of the

 where

-applicable to indicate that you may order the film from one of the internet suppliers
+applicable to indicate that you may order the film from one of the internet

-listed below.
-Please make sure you are ordering the right format for your region.
+suppliers listed below.
+Please make sure you are ordering the right

-DVD Region 1 is North America; Region 2 is Europe and Japan.
-Australia is Region 4.
+format for your region.
+DVD Region 1 is North America; Region 2

-Korea and Japan.
+France).
 SECAM is the standard in France.
 Many of the new VCRs

 and televisions being sold in Europe have the capability of playing NTSC